UBC-MDS/ds-toolbox/chapters/en/module2.md

 <exercise id="2" title='✍️ Practice: "Shell out" your knowledge'>

-**True or False**
+**True or False?**
-*Using a text-based interface such as a shell to communicate with your computer is always better than using a graphical interface.*
+Using a text-based interface such as a shell to communicate with your computer is always better than using a graphical interface.

 <choice id="1" >
 <opt text="True">